bernoli/Reactivities/README.md

 This is a project which is based on React course.
 Code is based on the course, also the structure of the solutions, projects and the libraties used.

-## Topics Covered and Technologies Stacks
+## Topics & Technology Stack
-- Building React Application using Web API.
+- Building React Application using Web API / RESTFul.
-- Using sqlite.
-- Asp.net core 2.
+- SQLite.
+- ASP.NET Core.
-- Entity Framework.
+- Entity Framework Core.
-- Clean Architecture using Domain model.
+- Clean.
+- React Libraries:
+  - Mobx
+  - Axios
+  - Semantic-UI-React
+  - date-fns
+  - React-Widgets
+  - More...